NASCAR All-Star race will be Texas-sized sendoff for Gossage - WTMJ

 For the 17 drivers already qualified for the All-Star race, the starting order was determined by random draw.
 The polesitter is Kyle Larson, who has won the last two Cup races and has been part of three consecutive 1-2 finishes for Hendrick Motorsports with Elliott, who starts sixth.
 Three other drivers will advance from the All-Star open race earlier Sunday, and a fan vote will determine the final spot.

-The only drivers locked into the All-Star race doing double duty this weekend are Elliott and Kyle Busch, who was in the Xfinity race Saturday and will start second on Sunday night at the track where he’s won four Cup races.
+The only drivers locked into the All-Star race doing double duty this weekend are Elliott and Kyle Busch, whose 99th career Xfinity Series victory Saturday was his 10th at Texas.
+Busch will start second Sunday night at the track where he’s won four Cup races.

-Elliott was entered Saturday in his first Truck Series race at Texas, in a truck sponsored by Adrenaline Shoc.
+Elliott finished second Saturday in his first Truck Series race at Texas, in a truck sponsored by Adrenaline Shoc.
 It features art work of the limited edition can of the performance energy beverage unveiled this month commemorating his Cup championship.

 Along with joining his father as an All-Star race winner — Bill Elliott won in 1986, the only one held in Atlanta — the younger Elliott was only the sixth All-Star winner in 25 years to go on to win a Cup title.
 Jeff Gordon did it three times (1995, 1997 and 2001) and Jimmie Johnson twice (2006, 2013) for Hendrick Motorsports.